You are here

 Complaints where no non-compliance is identified

 Where we receive a complaint and do not identify a breach of the advertising requirements, we will close the case.
-The reporter will be advised of this outcome.
 The outcome of the case will not be published.

 Where a potential non-compliance of high or critical impact has been clearly identified but the non-compliance is averted through negotiation between the advertiser and the TGA, the outcome will be published but it will be made clear that potential non-compliance was averted through such negotiation and voluntary action by the advertiser.